jdockerty/gruglb/README.md

 <details>

- <summary> Running on AWS `m5.xlarge` nodes </summary>
+ <summary> Running on AWS with m5.xlarge nodes </summary>

-This test was performed with 4 nodes: 1 for the load balancer, 2 backend servers running the `simplebenchserver`, and 1 node used to send traffic internally to the load balancer.
+This test was performed with 4 nodes: 1 for the load balancer, 2 backend servers running a slightly modified version of `simplebenchserver` which allows binding to `0.0.0.0`, and 1 node used to send traffic internally to the load balancer.

 Again, using the default of `worker_processes 1;`